This text is translated into Russian by google automatic human level neural machine.

 THE FIRST DAY

-Our starting point was the Bogdasu cordon, named after the homonymous channel, which flows into Anyuy (The right tributary of the Amur, originates on the highest mountain range of the Sikhote-Alin mountain range - Tardoki-Yani, length 393 km - East Russia).
-We were met by experienced inspector Eugene, in the past - a hunter, hospitality and hospitality of which we very much saved the whole trip.
+Our starting point was the Bogbasu cordon, named after the channel of the same name that flows into Anyui (the right tributary of the Amur, originates in the highest part of the Sikhote-Alin ridge - Tardoki-Yani, 393 km long - East Russia).
+We were met by an experienced inspector Eugene, in the past - a hunter, whose cordiality and hospitality helped us a lot throughout the journey.

 An hour after our arrival, two Andrews arrived on the cordon-their goal was to bring the necessary materials to the cordons scattered over the territory of the national park, where the inspectors are on duty for several nights, and from which the monitoring and monitoring of life in the protected area.